gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 spec:
   allow:
     request:
-      mode:
       # Can request only pods or namespaces
       kubernetes_resources:
         - kind: namespace
         - kind: pod
 ```

 User requesting any other Kubernetes kind will get denied.